KevinSheedy/YesMan/README.md

 - `states` - list of available states.
 Each state may override the service level config options: `template`, `reqParser`, `mockGenerator`, `diff`

 Any values that are not set explicitly will be defaulted based on the file default-service-config.json.

+Yesman combines data from **4 sources** to build a mock json response.

+- **Template** - Defines the structure of the response and some default values.
+- **HttpRequest** - Values can be picked from the request and echoed back in the response.
+- **Generator** - Values can be generated dynamically eg timestamps
+- **State** - Each service can be put into a particular state.
+For example, for a customer lookup service, the state could be set to: CUSTOMER_FOUND, CUSTOMER_NOT_FOUND, UNAUTHORIZED, SERVER_ERROR

+## States
+Each service can be put into various states to mimic the behaviour of a stateful application (eg a database).
+State information is stored as a **diff** in .json format in the [diffs](diffs) folder.

 ## Scenarios
 A **scenario** is a list of services and their current states.
 This allows us to define the behaviour for a particular sequence of service calls.
 See [scenarios.json](scenarios.json).
 The scenario under test is set in [config.json](config.json).